 In 2023, I spent 8 months as a Postdoctoral Fellow in Michael Levin’s lab at Tufts University working on single-cell genomics and calcium imaging analysis.

 In 2022, I earned my PhD in Yasmin Hurd’s lab at the Icahn School of Medicine at Mount Sinai, supported by F31 (NIDA) and T32 (NIGMS) National Research Service Awards.
-I worked at the interface of genomics, machine learning, and behavioral neuroscience to understand the molecular underpinnings of substance use disorders.
+I worked at the interface of genomics, machine learning, and behavioral neuroscience to understand the molecular underpinnings of opioid use disorder.
+I also wrote a snapshot on opioid abuse neurobiology, studied the prenatal effects of cannabis on motivation and the epigenetics of the nucleus accumbens, and published essays on the intersection of metascience and neuroscience and common pitfalls of machine learning in medicine.

 In 2014, I graduated from Florida Atlantic University with a B.S. in Neuroscience & Behavior and a Minor in Psychology.
 While at FAU, I pursued research in coordination dynamics in the lab of J. A. Scott Kelso, and neural circuits underlying cognitive behaviors, along with the pharmacology of affective disorders in the lab of Robert Vertes.